Complete the form below and we will email you a brochure with detailed pricing.

 One of our Education Planners will also phone you as soon as possible

 What will you learn in this Intermediate Level: Diploma in Public Sector Accounting course?

-You will be equipped with the knowledge, understanding, skills and techniques to work in the public sector as an Accounting Technician.
-This will include information about the roles you will perform, the structure of the public sector as well the management accounting system within the South African public sector.
+You will be equipped with the knowledge, understanding, skills and techniques needed to work in the public sector as an accounting technician.
+This will include information about the roles you will perform, the structure of the public sector, and the management accounting system within the South African public sector.

 Textbook costs included!